Cisco NX-OS

 NX-OS is a network operating system for the Nexus-series Ethernet switches and MDS-series Fibre Channel storage area network switches made by Cisco Systems.
 It evolved from the Cisco operating system SAN-OS, originally developed for its MDS switches.

-It is based on Wind River Linux and is inter-operable with other Cisco operating systems.
+Cisco is responsible for its development and maintenance.

 The command-line interface of NX-OS is similar to that of Cisco IOS.

-Recent NX-OS has both Cisco-style CLI and Bash shell available.
-On NX-OS 7.0(3)I3, the output from uname with the -a command line argument might look like the text below: